kellan/laughingmeme/_posts/2007-02-27-looking-at-php5s-datetime-and-datetimezone.md

     - timezone
 ---

-Looking over the \[PHP5.2 changelog\](http://www.php.net/ChangeLog-5.php) I noticed that somewhere along the way PHP5 seems to have picked up a provocatively named pair of classes, DateTime and DateTimeZone.
+Looking over the [PHP5.2 changelog](http://www.php.net/ChangeLog-5.php) I noticed that somewhere along the way PHP5 seems to have picked up a provocatively named pair of classes, DateTime and DateTimeZone.

 There is something fundamentally brash, brazen even, to releasing a class named DateTime.
 As a calendar geek I imagine upon seeing “new DateTime()” I feel something akin to what an old thespian feels when they see a company putting on a production of the Scottish play — it’s a decidedly mixed emotion.
 But I’m going to bump my way through learning how to use this new DateTime lib, bringing **all my preconceptions** about how it should work.
 The odds of this being interesting to you is probably nil unless you’re in one or two very small cliques, feel free to read on, or browse away.

-I’m primarily working in PHP4 right now, so my first step was to grab a copy of \[MAMP 1.5b\](http://www.mamp.info/en/home.php) getting me a nice PHP5.2 sandbox to play with.
+I’m primarily working in PHP4 right now, so my first step was to grab a copy of [MAMP 1.5b](http://www.mamp.info/en/home.php) getting me a nice PHP5.2 sandbox to play with.

-The new objects are \[documented here\](http://www.php.net/manual/en/ref.datetime.php), apparently there are functional equivalents for each of the object methods, and they use the \[PECL timezomedb\](http://pecl.php.net/package/timezonedb/).
+The new objects are [documented here](http://www.php.net/manual/en/ref.datetime.php), apparently there are functional equivalents for each of the object methods, and they use the [PECL timezomedb](http://pecl.php.net/package/timezonedb/).

 Hey! timezonedb!
 First fence cleared!
 A timezone database compiled into a native format based on Olson is the *one true solution*, and I can update it independently, the most recent release being based on 2007b.
 Sweet.

-\[Constructor\](http://php.net/manual/en/function.date-create.php) takes an initialization string that it passes to \[strtotime()\](http://php.net/manual/en/function.strtotime.php), and an optional DateTimeZone obj.
+[Constructor](http://php.net/manual/en/function.date-create.php) takes an initialization string that it passes to [strtotime()](http://php.net/manual/en/function.strtotime.php), and an optional DateTimeZone obj.
 Defaults to “now”

 ```
 $date = new DateTime();